dotnet/docs-maui/docs/macios/privacy-manifest.md

 ---
 title: "Apple privacy manifest"
-description: Learn how to include a privacy manifest file in your .NET MAUI app on iOS or iPadOS. ms.date: 03/19/2024
+description: Learn how to include a privacy manifest in your .NET MAUI app on iOS or Mac Catalyst. ms.date: 03/19/2024
 ---

 # Apple privacy manifest

 Apple has a privacy policy for apps that target iOS and Mac Catalyst on the App Store.
-It requires the app to include a privacy manifest file in the app bundle, that lists the types of data your .NET MAUI app, or any third-party SDKs and packages collect, and the reasons for using certain required reason APIs.
+It requires the app to include a privacy manifest in the app bundle, that lists the types of data your .NET MAUI app, or any third-party SDKs and packages collect, and the reasons for using certain required reason APIs.
 If your use of the required reason APIs, or third-party SDKs, isn’t declared in the privacy manifest, your app might be rejected by the App Store.
-For more information about privacy manifest files, see [Privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) on developer.apple.com.
+For more information about privacy manifests, see [Privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) on developer.apple.com.

-Depending on whether you’re using .NET MAUI to develop an app or providing Binding packages to use with .NET MAUI apps, the requirement for providing a privacy manifest file might differ.
+Depending on whether you’re using .NET MAUI to develop an app or providing Binding packages to use with .NET MAUI apps, the requirement for providing a privacy manifest might differ.

-## Privacy manifests for .NET MAUI apps
+## Privacy manifest for .NET MAUI apps

-All .NET MAUI apps that target devices running iOS or iPadOS will require a privacy manifest file in the app bundle.
+All .NET MAUI apps that target devices running iOS or iPadOS will require a privacy manifest in the app bundle.
 This is due to the .NET runtime and Base Class Library (BCL) using required reason APIs that aren't removed regardless of the linker mode.
 For more information, see [Add required .NET MAUI entries to the privacy manifest](#add-required-net-maui-entries-to-the-privacy-manifest).

-You'll also need to review your own code, any native code, and data collection and tracking practices and update the privacy manifest file accordingly:
+You'll also need to review your own code, any native code, and data collection and tracking practices and update the privacy manifest accordingly:

 - If your app or SDK collects data about the person using the app, you'll need to describe the data use in a privacy manifest.
 For information, see [Describing data use in privacy manifests](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_data_use_in_privacy_manifests) on developer.apple.com.
 - If your app or SDK includes .NET APIs that call Apple's required reason APIs, then you must assess your use of each of these APIs and declare the reasons for using them.
 For more information about the required reasons APIs, see [Describing use of required reason API](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files/describing_use_of_required_reason_api) on developer.apple.com.

 > [!NOTE]
-> If your app includes any third-party SDKs or packages, then these third-party components must include their own privacy manifest files separately.
+> If your app includes any third-party SDKs or packages, then these third-party components must include their own privacy manifests separately.

-For more information about creating a privacy manifest file, see [Create a privacy manifest file](#create-a-privacy-manifest-file).
+For more information about creating a privacy manifest, see [Create a privacy manifest](#create-a-privacy-manifest).

 > [!IMPORTANT]
 > The above guidelines are provided for your convenience.
 It’s important that you review Apple’s documentation on [privacy manifest files](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) before creating a privacy manifest for your project.

 ## Privacy manifest for Binding projects

-If you are Binding project owner, and you are binding a `xcframework`, then the `xcframework` provider will need to include the privacy manifest file as part of the `xcframework`.
-Alternatively, you can provide documentation for package consumers to create the privacy manifest file or change the bindings to bind an `xcframework` that has the privacy manifest file included.
-It's not currently possible for Binding project authors to include a privacy manifest file outside an `xcframework` that will be recognized by Apple when submitting an app.
+If you are Binding project owner, and you are binding a `xcframework`, then the `xcframework` provider will need to include the privacy manifest as part of the `xcframework`.
+Alternatively, you can provide documentation for package consumers to create the privacy manifest or change the bindings to bind an `xcframework` that has the privacy manifest included.
+It's not currently possible for Binding project authors to include a privacy manifest outside an `xcframework` that will be recognized by Apple when submitting an app.

-## Create a privacy manifest file
+## Create a privacy manifest

-To add a privacy manifest file to your .NET MAUI app project, add a new XML file named *PrivacyInfo.xcprivacy* to the *Platforms/iOS* or *Platforms/MacCatalyst* folder of your app project.
+To add a privacy manifest to your .NET MAUI app project, add a new XML file named *PrivacyInfo.xcprivacy* to the *Platforms/iOS* or *Platforms/MacCatalyst* folder of your app project.
 Ensure that the *PrivacyInfo.xcprivacy* file doesn't have an *.xml* extension.
 Add the following XML to the file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>